Milofax/customWebApps/README.md

 # WebApp Auto Creator

+Using modern window managers in Mac OS like [aerospace](https://nikitabobko.github.io/AeroSpace) restrict an opening browser window to one workspace, if you defined it.
+I wanted to be more flexible with my different Websites and contained Services and Apps.

 WebApp Auto Creator is a macOS automation project that creates web application shortcuts (i.e. “Apps”) in the Dock by reading entries from a JSON file and using AppleScript to control Safari.
 Optionally, the script can also remove the created webapp items from the Dock.

 ## How It Works